NWebsec/Docs/source/nwebsec/Configuration.rst

 IIS 6 or IIS 7 Classic Pipeline Mode
 ************************************

-If your application is running in Classic Pipeline Mode (as opposed to [Integrated Pipeline Mode](http://learn.iis.net/page.aspx/243/aspnet-integration-with-iis/)), you'll have to add configuration by hand to load the HttpHeaderModule, here's an example:
+If your application is running in Classic Pipeline Mode (as opposed to `Integrated Pipeline Mode <http://learn.iis.net/page.aspx/243/aspnet-integration-with-iis/>`_), you'll have to add configuration by hand to load the HttpHeaderModule, here's an example:

 ..  code-block:: xml